This page last updated: 26 April 2011

 Without your telephone and email account you will be pretty much stranded, so get this set up as soon as possible.
-Telephone the Parliamentary Information Communications Technology (PICT) on 0207 219 2001.
-The staff at PICT will guide you through exactly what you have to do.
+Telephone the Parliamentary Digital Service on x2001.
+The staff will guide you through exactly what you have to do.
 They are invaluable and you will find you are calling their help-desk (x2001) whenever you have a problem.
 If by some miracle you already have access to the intranet, try this: http://intranet.parliament.uk/computers-equipment/computer-services/.

 Getting onto the Parliamentary Network

 You can only gain access to the Parliamentary Network once you have a security pass.
-Call PICT on x2001 to get your account set up, this can take up to five days to process.
+Call the Parliamentary Digital Service on x2001 to get your account set up, this can take up to five days to process.